themagiccog/app-insights-demo-nodejs/README.md

 This takes into account Session Id created from ServerHostName

+# Pre-Req
+Make sure you have Azure connection String

 # Set up and deployment steps

 This are the setup steps